 The Environment - Overview

-Unitarian Universalists have always made key contributions to nationwide grassroots environmental efforts.
+Unitarian Universalists have always fought for justice and the environment and UULM-MD has been a member of the Maryland Climate Coalition since its inception.
 Now more than ever, we are called to lead as UUs and citizens to transform Maryland’s energy industry and protect our health and environment.
-The 2018 Session of the Maryland General Assembly brings renewed opportunities for Maryland citizens to speak out on climate change and renewable energy.
+The 2021 Session of the Maryland General Assembly brings renewed opportunities for Maryland citizens to speak out on climate change, transportation and renewable energy.

 Clean Energy is an environmental issue.
 With its over 3.000 miles of tidal shoreline, Maryland is particularly vulnerable to sea level rise.